Bones (TV series): Books

+Social and web media

 Fox initially made extensive use of the internet to promote Bones.
 Prior to the broadcast of the second-season episode "The Glowing Bones in the Old Stone House", profiles of the characters involved in the episode were put up on their own MySpace web page.
 The blog entries of the characters were created to give insight into the potential suspects to be featured in the episode.
 In the episode, Brennan and her team uses clues from these web pages, which the viewers can also access.

 Bonus content was posted by Fox on Bones' official site during the third season, which include short videos featuring Booth and Brennan waiting to see Dr. Sweets for couple's therapy.

+Crossover with Sleepy Hollow

 The eleventh season episode "The Resurrection in the Remains" contains a crossover with fellow Fox TV series Sleepy Hollow which concludes in Sleepy Hollow's third season episode "Dead Men Tell No Tales".

+Mention in Lucifer

-In the final season of Lucifer, the titular character's future daughter Rory Morningstar tells her father about a show called More Bones, a spin-off of the series from her time.
+In Season 3, Episode 20, of Lucifer, Lucifer binge-watches all 12 seasons of Bones over the course of a week to stay awake.
+His love for the show is recalled in the final season when he plans to watch Bones with his future daughter, Rory Morningstar, as a bonding moment.
+Rory then informs her father about a show called More Bones, a spin-off of the series from her time.

+Podcast

+On June 28, 2023, Emily Deschanel and Carla Gallo announced a new podcast called Boneheads.
+The podcast features behind-the-scenes secrets and insights as Deschanel (Brennan) and Gallo (Daisy Wick) rewatch episodes of Bones.
+The first episode was to be released on July 19, 2023, but the due to the 2023 SAG-AFTRA strike, the launch of the podcast was delayed.
+On September 18, 2024, the Boneheads podcast released their first two episodes.